erxcshi/hw3_evo_computing/README.md

 - test1.csv: the data we used for unit test
 - final_solutions.csv: the csv for the final solutions for our computing
 - favorite_solutions.csv: our best solution
+- testing.py: our unit tests to verify our objectives
+- test.png: verification of unit tests for test1.csv